smnjameson/M65_KickAsm_Macros/README.md

 # Mega65 - KickAssembler 45GS02 Pseudocommands

-A very simple way to use all the 45GS02 commands in KickAssembler right now.
+A set of pseudocommands for KickAssembler to allow you to use all the 45GS02 instructions.

 ## Usage
 Simply put m65opcodes.asm somewhere in your project structure and import it at the top of your entry file: